ShengzheXu/Synthetic-Data-Generation-for-Security-Applications/MeetingNotes/Feb1.md

 For a entire day, find 10/20 users occurs the most, and how many times they occures, in SA or DA.

-Look at each user over time temporally.
+Look at each user over time temporally, instead of mixing all users together.
 For each hour or 15 minutes.

 ## Bayesian Approach